r-spacex/spacexstats-react/README.md

 Remember, when you stop working on the project you can stop the Vagrant box with `vagrant halt`.
 You can delete it with `vagrant destroy`.

+Recommended plugins for your favorite editor:

+- Eslint integration
+- Prettier integration

 ## Deployment